Fences for privacy – 9 great ideas for garden screening

-Hedges can usually be a little taller (in England).
+Hedges can usually be a little taller than fences (in England).
 They’re good for the environment, because they help absorb pollution and give a home to wildlife.
 Read more here about hedges for privacy.

 Hedges are also better than fences or walls for windy gardens, as they filter the wind.

 And you can also create a stylish, private seating area by using a screen.
 It may not be possible to have privacy in your entire garden, but if you can create a private seating area, that can make a big difference.
-There are some wonderful new screen designs on the market now.
 And because a pattern distracts the eye, you may not need a solid screen.
-This post has more about screens for garden privacy.
+There’s more about screens for garden privacy here.

 Sometimes a single tree, in the right place, can give you a high degree of privacy.
 Don’t think you have to plant it on the perimeter of your garden.
-If you plant it in the middle, it may break up the space and give you privacy without affecting your own or your neighbour’s light.
+It can be better to plant it in the middle.
+Here it can break up the space and give you privacy without affecting your own or your neighbour’s light.
 See this post for more about perfect for privacy trees.

 Depending on your layout, you may find that a single tree, plus a screen near your seating area, will give you the privacy you need.
 If your tree is properly pruned, you will be able to get dappled light through it – find out more about pruning for privacy and light here.